ember-learn/guides-source/README.md

 ## Project layout

-The Ember Guides content are written in Markdown.
+The Ember Guides content is written in Markdown.
 Each minor version of Ember has its own directory within `/guides`.

 In general, your PR should make edits to only the files in the `/guides/release` directory, which corresponds to the latest version of Ember.
 Exceptions may include fixing broken links and typos in older versions of the Ember Guides.